A Vomiting Baby

 2. Video

-The video includes frames of an animated patient next to a monitor with vital signs that change based on the patient's clinical condition.
+The video includes frame of an animated patient next to a monitor with vital signs that change based on the patient's clinical condition.
 There is also a prerecorded, narrated prebrief, dispatch, and debrief that you can use to help faciliatate the simulation.

 A Vomiting Baby-6/26/24